ExploreASL/ExploreASL/External/SPMmodified/xASL/README_Functions.txt

-xASL_SysMove - same as previous but moving instead of copying xASL_TrackProgress - print a percentage tracker on the screen, to follow progress without GUI xASL_adm_ConvertSeconds2TimeString - as in the name
+xASL_SysMove - same as previous but moving instead of copying xASL_TrackProgress - print a percentage tracker on the screen, to follow progress without GUI xASL_adm_ConvertSeconds2TimeString - as in the name xASL_adm_DeleteFileList - delete a list of files xASL_adm_csv2tsv - read csv or tsv file, convert to tsv if csv, per BIDS

 IMAGE PROCESSING:
 xASL_im_ConvertMap2Mask - in the name